pytorch/pytorch/aten/src/README.md

 * THS = TorcH Sparse (now defunct)

 (You'll also see these abbreviations show up in symbol names.)

+## New ATen C++ bindings.

+The new ATen C++ bindings definitions are in the native folder.

+### Native folder

+#### The native functions yaml file

+The Native folder contains [native-functions.yaml](native-functions.yaml).
+This file contains definitions of the PyTorch operations, for example:

+`func: hardsigmoid(Tensor self) -> Tensor
+  structured_delegate: hardsigmoid.out
+  device_check: NoCheck   # TensorIterator
+  python_module: nn
+  dispatch:
+  QuantizedCPU: hardsigmoid_quantized_cpu`

+It defines operations and how they are dispatched, and other related information required to run the operations for each kernel.
+The frontend operations (what the PyTorch developer writes) are written without regard for which device operations will be run on.

+The yaml file is the way to map operations so they can be run on particualr kernels; it does this by declaring how each operation will be implemented; including which devices an operation can run on and how it will be dispatched.
+The yaml file is used as input to generate code by the [setup.py](../../setup.py).
+The code is generated in the ATen folder in the build folder.

+### Kernel implmentation specific folders
+There are folders per kernel implmentation; cpu, cuda, cudnn, metal, mps, mkl.
+These have kernel specific code that does not need to be generated.

+### Core
+This folder contains non kernel specific information; the intention is to move the contents of this folder to the [c10/core](../../c10/core), which does not contain kernel implementation information.

 ## Reference counting